 There are truly an endless variety of shapes and combination of shapes, each communicating its own meaning and message.
 Often the meaning behind shapes is cultural (a red octagon as a stop sign), particularly as shapes are combined.
 We’ll confine ourselves to a discussion of some basic geometric shapes here and I’ll provide some links to more detailed sources of shape meaning beyond the basics.

 Circles have no beginning or end.
-They represent the eternal whole and in every culture are an archetypical form representing the sun, the earth, the moon, the universe, and other celestial objects between.
-Circles are used to suggest familiar objects such as wheels, balls, many kinds of fruit.
-They suggested well-roundedness and completeness.
+They represent the eternal whole and in every culture are seen as an archetypical form representing the sun, the earth, the moon, the universe, and other celestial objects.
+Circles are also used to suggest familiar objects such as wheels, balls, many kinds of fruit.
+They suggest well-roundedness and completeness.

 Circles have free movement.
 They can roll.
 Shading and lines can enhance this sense of movement in circles.
-Circles are graceful and their curves are seen as feminine.
-They are warm, comforting and give a sense of sensuality and love.
+Circles are graceful.
+They are warm, comforting and offer a sense of sensuality and love.
 Their movement suggests energy and power.
 Their completeness suggests the infinite, unity, and harmony.

 Circles protect, they endure, they restrict.
 They confine what’s within and keep things out.
 They offer safety and connection.
-Circles suggests community, integrity, and perfection.
+Circles suggest community, integrity, and perfection.

 Because they are less common in design they work well to attract attention, provide emphasis, and set things apart.

 Squares and rectangles are stable.
-They’re familiar and trusted shapes and suggest honesty.
+They’re familiar and trusted, and they suggest honesty.
 They have right angles and represent order, mathematics, rationality, and formality.
 They are seen as earthbound.
 Rectangles are the most common geometric shape encountered.
 The majority of text we read is set in rectangles or squares.

 Squares and rectangles suggest conformity, peacefulness, solidity, security, and equality.
-Their familiarity and stability, along with their commonness can seem boring.
+Their familiarity and stability, along with their commonness, can seem boring.
 They are generally not attention getters, but can be tilted to add an unexpected twist.
-Think of web pages that tilts framed images to help them stand out.
+Think of web pages that tilt framed images to help them stand out.